jimmychang851129/linebot-test/README.md

 4. Paste the webhook obtained from ngrok to the webhook field in channel management webpage

-5. Same as method1, post request to line API to create rich menu, Sorry for inconvenience
+5. create a richmenu through postman, sorry for the inconvenience Orz.
+The image used is image/2.png, and the richmenu.json file is the richmenu format used. **richmenu_postrequest.json** provides sample post request to Line platform to create richmenu.

 6. FYI, to perceive the container, you can type following commands